DJDanl/cpp-docs.pt-br/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="copycharsoverlapped"></a>  CSimpleStringT::CopyCharsOverlapped

-Copia um caractere ou caracteres a um `CSimpleStringT` objeto.
+Copia um ou mais caracteres em um `CSimpleStringT` objeto.

 ### <a name="syntax"></a>Sintaxe